samoyed-health-foundation/website/site/content/research/current-studies/akcchf-grant-01822.md

 study of gene expression to understand how methylation regulates levels of expression.

-Upon completion of this study, Dr. Wayne\'s laboratory will have proof-of-principle for evaluation of the canine methylome.
+Upon completion of this study, Dr. Wayne's laboratory will have proof-of-principle for evaluation of the canine methylome.
 Ultimately, he intends to establish a public web-based resource to serve as a repository for the dog methylomes.
 The collection of methylomes they